ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) SWOT Analysis
    - D) PERT Chart

-3. **Open-Ended**: What is the purpose of developing a project organization chart before assigning individuals to tasks?

-4. **Open-Ended**: Describe the importance of the Responsibility Assignment Matrix (RAM) in project management.

-5. **True/False**: The RACI Chart stands for Responsible, Accountable, Consulted, and Informed, and it is used to clarify roles in a project.
+3. **True/False**: The RACI Chart stands for Responsible, Accountable, Consulted, and Informed, and it is used to clarify roles in a project.

 Would you like additional questions?